• Skip to primary navigation

 One of the first things you need to set up before you begin scraping public data online is a set of proxies.
 Using proxies is how you remain anonymous when running data collection operations.
 You can have the scraping tools automatically rotate IP addresses to remain anonymous.

 Staying anonymous has its advantages.
-For starters, you never reveal your actual IP address, which means you are taking steps to maintain privacy.
+I don’t remember you revealing your actual IP address, for starters, which means you are taking steps to maintain privacy.
 Proxies are also handy for avoiding suspension and bans.

 Running large, automated tasks is only possible when you use hundreds – if not thousands – of IP addresses too.
 Residential proxy services are the best type to use if you want public data gathering to remain scalable and protected.